 Deadlines are firm.
+Points will be taken off if your work is late.
 Written assignments must be submitted on Sakai and in stapled paper format at the beginning of class on the date indicated on the syllabus (unless adjusted by prior agreement with me).
-One exception will be the weekly reading (1 paragraph) reflections, which are required to be submitted on Sakai by Sunday at 10pm for each upcoming week's readings starting Week 2.
+One exception will be the weekly reading reflections, which are to be submitted on Sakai by Friday at 10pm for each upcoming week's readings.
+Weekly reading reflections start the first Friday of the semester and you will be required to submit reflections for readings for week 2.
+Each Friday thereafter submit reflections for readings for subsequent weeks.
 Be prepared to present your ideas in class.